-Prior to making a Federal award, the Federal awarding agency is required by 31 U.S.C.
+Prior to making a Federal award, FEMA is required by 31 U.S.C.
 3321 and 41 U.S.C.
 2313 to review information available through any OMB-designated repositories of government wide eligibility qualification or financial integrity information.
-Therefore, application evaluation criteria may include the following risk based considerations of the applicant: (1) financial stability; (2) quality of management systems and ability to meet management standards; (3) history of performance in managing federal award; (4) reports and findings from audits; and (5) ability to implement statutory, regulatory, or other requirements.
+Therefore application evaluation criteria may include the following risk based considerations of the applicant: (1) financial stability; (2) quality of management systems and ability to meet management standards; (3) history of

+Page 9 of 25 FY 2017 HSNTP NDPC NOFO performance in managing Federal award; (4) reports and findings from audits; and (5) ability to effectively implement statutory, regulatory, or other requirements.